zdaiot/Megatron-DeepSpeed/examples_deepspeed/universal_checkpointing/README.md

 # Universal Checkpoint examples

 This folder contains example scripts that demonstrate how to use Universal Checkpoints to change the number of GPUs when training with ZeRO.
-With Universal Checkpoints, training can be resumed with a different parallelism degree on any of tensor slicing (TP), pipeline parallelism (PP), and data parallelism (DP).
+With Universal Checkpoints, training can be resumed with a different parallelism degree on any of tensor slicing (TP), pipeline parallelism (PP), sequence parallelism (SP) and data parallelism (DP).
 Using universal checkpoints involves the following three steps:

 1. ZeRO-based training run, optionally combining TP and PP, that creates normal ZeRO checkpoints.
 2. Converting ZeRO checkpoint into the universal format using `ds_to_universal.py` utility of DeepSpeed.